How to file a complaint

 Terms for submitting complaints

 You may submit your complaint immediately or in any case within a year of the occurrence of the problem about which you wish to file the complaint.
-After that statutory period, the Minister is not formally required to take the complaint into consideration.
+After that statutory period, the Minister is not formally required to take your complaint into consideration.

-There are a few other cases in which the Minister is not obliged to handle a complaint, e.g. when your complaint concerns a decision to which you could have filed an appeal or initiated legal proceedings.
+There are a few other cases in which the Minister is not obliged to handle a complaint, e.g. when your complaint concerns a decision with regard to which you could have filed an appeal or initiated legal proceedings.

 Read more about this in the brochure 'Internal Right of Complaint booklet' (in Dutch).